jantimon/favicons-webpack-plugin/README.md

 plugins: [
   new FaviconsWebpackPlugin({
     logo: './src/logo.png', // svg works too!
-    mode: 'webapp', // optional can be 'webapp' or 'light' - 'webapp' by default
+    mode: 'webapp', // optional can be 'webapp', 'light' or 'auto' - 'auto' by default
     devMode: 'webapp', // optional can be 'webapp' or 'light' - 'light' by default
     favicons: {
       appName: 'my-app',